 Even ATVs that haven’t been recalled can still present a serious danger to riders.
 These vehicles should only ever be driven by those with the proper experience.
 Sadly, with the prevalence of ATV tours, many inexperienced riders are allowed behind the wheel before they are ready, and even experienced riders can find themselves at the mercy of poor vehicle designs, bumpy roads, or negligent car or truck drivers.

 Unlike other recreational vehicles, like scooters or bikes, ATVs can travel at incredibly high speeds.
 In fact, modern models can go up to 80 mph, which is nearly as fast as a car.
-But, on top of being extremely fast, ATV riders have little to no protection in the event of an accident.
+But, on top of being extremely fast, ATV riders have little to no protection in the event of a crash.
 If a rider hits an object and flips their vehicle, there is no roof or walls to take the brunt of that fall.
 Instead, all the weight lands directly onto the head and neck of the rider and any additional passengers, causing extreme injuries at the least, and death at the worst.
 In addition, if a negligent vehicle driver strikes an ATV, riders can suffer extensive trauma that they may never fully recover from.

 ATV accidents are commonly caused by: